europace/kex-vorgang-update-api/README.md

 ### Update Ehegattenunterhalt

+#### Hints

+* The Haushaltsposition `ehegattenunterhalt` can only be related to one Antragsteller.
+If you provide more than one `antragstellerId` you will receive a GraphQL error with the error code `422 - UNPROCESSABLE ENTITY`.

 **addEhegattenunterhalt** ( vorgangsnummer String!, ehegattenunterhalt [Ehegattenunterhalt](#ehegattenunterhalt)! ) -> [BasicCreatedResponse](#basiccreatedresponse)!

 > Add an Ehegattenunterhalt to a Vorgang.
 The Response contains the `id` of the created Haushaltsposition.
 This `id` can be used to update or delete this Haushaltsposition.